-On average there are more than 1,600 wildfires in British Columbia every year.
+The government employs skilled personnel to detect, monitor and respond to an average of 1,600 wildfires per year in British Columbia.
 When wildfires burn away from houses or infrastructure, they can have ecological benefits.
-Other times, they can threaten homes, businesses and vital infrastructure.
+At other times, they can threaten homes, businesses, and vital infrastructure.

 Climate change and wildfires

 The chance of a damaging wildfire has increased in recent years, due in part to hotter and drier summer conditions caused by climate change.
+Wildfires can affect topography and soil stability (PDF), contributing to flooding and landslides.
 Read about how B.C. is preparing for and adapting to climate change.

 Stages of a wildfire

-If you live in an area at risk of a wildfire, it’s important that you take time to get ready for one.
+Many people live in an area at risk of a wildfire, so it’s important that to take time to get prepared for one.
 Understand what to do before, during and after a wildfire:

-If you're in an area that is prone to wildfire, or you just want to be proactive, there are a number of activities you can complete to prevent or prepare for a wildfire.
+There are a number of things you can do to prevent or prepare for a wildfire.

-Returning home after a wildfire can be overwhelming, but if you use caution and take things one step at a time, it is possible to recover and return your home to normal.
+Returning home after a wildfire can be overwhelming, so it's important to use caution and take things one step at a time.